yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 - the hidden layer is however need to be (convolution network / whatever)
 - the output layer will match the set of actions available to us and give the learned weigth.

-That way we trade memory of the Q-table for compactness of the NN, with same usage, but learning will take more time.
+That way we trade memory of the Q-table for compactness of the NN, with same usage, but also a more direct link between the input and the outcome (this should in fact make the learning process feasible, while still time consuming).

 This is what is Deep Q-Learning [^2]